reuk/wayverb/docs/work_log/work_log.md

     * with volume, as the simulation progresses
     * fix image-source in new raytracer formulation
 * scroll to zoom?
+* raytracer octree implementation

 TODO
 ----

-* fix raytracer octree stuff
+* boundary modelling
+* test raytracer, try to find why disparity between implementations ocurrs
+* find out why bedroom model nodes sometimes think they are inside even when they are not